mgbilby/oga_src/README.md

 ## Purpose

 This repository contains a simplified version and value-added adaptation of the Opera Graeca Adnotata (hereafter, OGA).
-The OGA corpus used here is version 0.2.0 (released 2024-11-24).
+The OGA corpus version used here is v0.2.0, released 2024-11-24.

 Useability of OGA may pose an issue for  researchers and general users because of:
  - the size of the [corpus on Zenodo](https://doi.org/10.5281/zenodo.14206061) (8.6 GB zipped)